 by default.

-Max number of spine models, 128
+Max number of spine model components, 128

 Max number of GUI components, 64